foxitsoftware/PDF_UA-2/README.md

     // Provide Alt
     Provide Alt

+ELSE IF ActualText is present THEN
+   // Ignore AFs and substructures, and provide ActualText Provide ActualText

 ELSE
     // Process the substructure of the element
-    Proved content and process substructure
+    Provide content and process substructure
 ```

 ## *Rolemap and RolemapNS Processing*